 The requirements for the PhD in Philosophy are designed to provide broad knowledge of the main areas of philosophy and to develop the ability to do philosophical research.
-The program requirements can be downloaded here .
 Students should be able to finish the program in five years.

 Graduate Program Requirements

-Graduate students must complete the courses below with an overall aver- age of at least B+.
+Graduate students must complete the following courses, at the graduate level, with an overall average of at least B+:

-• 8 Research-Paper Courses that fulfill distribution requirements (in- cluding the Proseminar)
+- 7 Research-Paper Courses that fulfill the distribution requirements below